 Studies observed how the use of CBD stimulates new bone growth as well as serves to strengthen bones that have been damaged by osteoporosis.

-This is unpleasant, but it can also lead to more detrimental health problems like significant weight loss which is particularly dangerous in some populations of dogs.
+This is unpleasant, but it can also lead to more detrimental health problems like significant weight loss, which is particularly dangerous in some dog populations.

 Whether administered following a neurological event or as an ongoing treatment for patients with a high likelihood of a neurological event, CBD was shown to protect the brain from damage and reduce the likelihood of an event taking place.

-With type 1 diabetes, CBD can regulate the immune system to reduce damage to the pancreas which results in worsening of diabetes symptoms.
+With type 1 diabetes, CBD can regulate the immune system to reduce damage to the pancreas, which results in the worsening of diabetes symptoms.
 In type 2 diabetes, CBD can also improve sensitivity to insulin.

 16. Immune System